Castle Rock Recap: The Last Trumpet

 Coincidentally, Henry Deaver is at the Castle Rock Police Station asking about the crime scene around the warden’s car.
 Henry is trying to figure out exactly how Lacy and the Kid are connected, but the cops closed the case immediately.
 As the local law says, “Suicides solves themselves.”
 He overhears that the Real Estate Queen is in a cell and bails her out, although she’s not exactly grateful.
 She keeps trying to push Henry away, finally admitting that she feels things that other people are feeling.
 And she says that some people are louder than others, especially Henry.
 He’s the Bee Gees song that gets stuck in her head.
 She has one line that’s particularly foreboding: “Things happen when we’re together and it can be overwhelming.”

 Not taking any of Molly’s psychic confession too seriously, Henry hails a cab to get her to Local Color on WBBV.
-Molly is made up and shoved on to the air, where she looks like she might pass out.
+Molly is made up and shoved onto the air, where she looks like she might pass out.
 Instead of having a friendly appearance about real estate, she drops the bombshell about the young man stuck at Shawshank.
 It’s public now.
 Molly says, “I think Castle Rock is ready for a little change.”
 It feels like that’s coming real soon.

 The Kid seems to only be getting creepier, and he doesn’t exactly perk up when he meets Henry.
 He asks unsettling questions like “Has it begun?” and wonders how old Henry is — does anyone else think that if Henry had asked The Kid his age, he might have said something like 439 like he’s a vampire?
 Most interestingly, he asks Henry if he “hears it now,” which is the same question we see Henry’s father ask in flashback just before the young man runs into the woods.

 Molly comes home to a disaster, unsure if her house is even empty.
 She hears something upstairs, grabs a knife, and climbs the stairs.
-She steps on a broken lightbulb and moves slowly down the hall.
-She leaves an empty room and turns around to see a bloodied Priest in bandages.
+She steps on a broken light bulb and moves slowly down the hall.
+She leaves an empty room and turns around to see a bloodied priest in bandages.
 She can’t close the bathroom door as he screams, “Behold!
 I tell you a mystery!”
 The apparition disappears.

 Four Past Midnight